 - {property expression}))))) |

-From this tree , assumed to be a syntactically correct probable action,
+| From this -tree, assumed to be a syntactically correct probable action,

-- generate and return the appropriate clojure fragment.
+- generate and return the appropriate clojure fragment. | (defn generate-probable-action

 - ([tree]